bubdm/Xpandables.Net/README.md

 // You can derive from QueryExpression{TClass} to allow command to behave like an expression
 // when querying data, and override the target method.

-public sealed class AddPersonCommand : QueryExpression<Person>, ICommand<CreatedPerson>,
+public sealed class AddPersonCommand : QueryExpression<Person>, ICommand<CreatedId>,
     IValidatorDecorator, IPersistenceDecorator
 {
     public string FirstName { get; }